-Mr. Paul regularly counsels companies and individuals on criminal antitrust matters before enforcement agencies from around the world, including the US Department of Justice, EU, Australia, Japan, Canada, Korea, New Zealand, and South Africa.
+Mr. Paul regularly counsels companies and individuals on criminal antitrust matters before enforcement agencies from around the world, including the US Department of Justice, US Commodity Futures Trading Commission, EU, Australia, Japan, Singapore, Canada, Korea, New Zealand, and South Africa.
 He works closely with the Firm’s international offices in defending global clients in criminal antitrust grand jury investigations in the United States and has advised clients facing global cartel investigations.

 Mr. Paul was counsel to Stolt-Nielsen in its landmark action against the Department of Justice, which revoked Stolt's amnesty and indicted the company and its senior executives.
 After a three-week criminal trial, the court held that the company's amnesty agreement must be upheld and dismissed the indictment.
 United States v.
 Stolt-Nielsen S.A.

 , 524 F. Supp.
 2d 609 (E.D.
 Pa.
 2007).
 The case is the first time a court has enforced an antitrust amnesty agreement.
 Mr. Paul also defended Stolt-Nielsen in a case before the Korea Fair Trade Commission (KFTC).
 The case is believed to be the KFTC’s first litigated international cartel case with live witness testimony.
 The KFTC action cleared the Stolt Nielsen case without a finding of any violation.